 So, your kiddo has outgrown the Disney characters and stuffed animals and wants to update their digs.
-However, if you’re trying to keep the refresh inexpensive (perhaps they’ll change their mind in a year!), don’t fret: here are 8 dreamy ways to update your kid’s bedroom on a budget.
+However, if you’re trying to keep the refresh inexpensive (perhaps they’ll change their mind in a year!), don’t fret: here are eight dreamy ways to update a kid’s bedroom on a budget.

 One surefire way to refresh a bedroom is with a new colour.
-Painting an entire room can be a big project, so you might want to consider an accent wall, like in this shared sibling space.
-That way if your little one picks a colour they only like for a year or two, it won’t be too hard to change.
+Painting an entire room can be a big project, so you might want to consider an accent wall, like this slanted blue ceiling.
+That way, if your little one picks a colour they only like for a year or two, it won’t be too hard to change.

 Same goes for wallpaper.
 Covering an entire room with wallpaper may be an extensive and expensive project, so an accent wall might work better.
 There are plenty of bold print wallpaper ideas that’ll please the young (and young at heart).
 There are also removable wallpaper designs for a more temporary solution.

 Your kid’s bed is likely the focal point of the room.
 So, switching up the bedding is a reliable way to give their room a fun refresh.
 If you’re hesitant to make bold choices with bedroom paint or wallpaper, here’s the place where you can experiment with creative colour palettes and prints.

 Stencilling a design on the wall or ceiling is a popular (and budget-friendly) choice in kids’ rooms.
 How about some trees on the walls?
 Or some stars on the ceiling, like in this swoon-worthy bedroom?
 All you’ll need is a stencil (you can even make your own), paint and brushes.

 One way to give your wee one’s room a bit of creative flair is by installing a chalkboard or magnetic wall.
 You can buy the right paint at the hardware store and they’re relatively inexpensive.
 If you’re feeling extra inspired, do both and create a magnetic chalkboard wall.